komamitsu/td-fdw/README.md

 Multicorn based PostgreSQL Foreign Data Wrapper for Treasure Data.
 It makes your Treasure Data dataset appear as foreign tables in your PostgreSQL database.

+Also, I developed [treasuredata_fdw](https://github.com/komamitsu/treasuredata_fdw) which is faster and more optimized.
+Try it out if you get a chance!

 ## Installation
 Install [Multicorn](http://multicorn.org/#installation) and build this FDW